For the first time in more than 15 years, there is a new treatment for Americans who have mesothelioma.

 Better yet, the favorable trial results for this treatment indicate it could save thousands of lives.

-The U.S. Federal Drug Administration approved NovoTTF-100L System for frontline treatment of specific types of pleural mesothelioma.
+The U.S. Food and Drug Administration approved NovoTTF-100L System for frontline treatment of specific types of pleural mesothelioma.
 According to Novocure, the developer of the treatment, the FDA approved it for “locally advanced or metastatic malignant pleural mesothelioma” and only when surgery isn’t an option.
 The treatment must also be combined with pemetrexed (generic name for Alimta) and platinum-based chemotherapy.
 Novocure announced the news via press release Thursday, May 23, 2019.

 There are few FDA-approved options for patients with this rare disease, which approximately 3,300 Americans are diagnosed for each year.
 Prior to this approval, pemetrexed plus cisplatin was the only FDA-approved treatment for pleural mesothelioma.
 In 2004, the FDA approved pemetrexed for mesothelioma treatment — and hadn’t given the green light to another treatment again until Thursday.